scilxurkel001/LIBExtKaiGB/README.md

 According to the original font license terms, derivative works **are prohibited from using the "霞鹜 / LXGW" name**.
 "Kai" refers to the general category, which complies with the regulations.

 ### Q: Will it conflict with the official version?
-No. This font uses an independent namespace (`LBIExt Kai Mono GB`), and can coexist with the official font.
+No. This font uses an independent namespace (`LIBExt Kai GB`), and can coexist with the official font.

 ---